Wise Owl's monthly (ish) news tweet | Issue 25 - August 2019

 The items included in this newsletter are listed below.
-Our newsletter go out about 3 times a year - if you'd like to subscribe, just let us know!
+Our newsletter go out about once a month - if you'd like to subscribe, just let us know!

 You wait a few months for a new Wise Owl course to come along, and then 6 appear in one go!
 Clients have been asking us more and more over the past couple of years whether they can combine our two-day introduction and two-day advanced courses in a topic into a single intensive three-day course, so we're now offering this in SQL, C#, VBA, SSRS, SSIS and Power BI/DAX (the last one somewhat ambitiously combines three courses together, not two).
 These three-day fast-track courses are not for the faint-hearted, and are only available as single company courses (here's why).

 Wally Owl has written a query to list out some films, but he's not that good at SQL and has made 8 mistakes.
 Can you spot them?
 We will give out a £50 Amazon voucher to the first correct entry drawn out of ANDREW (Answers Now Displayed by Random Excel Wizard).
 The winner and correct answers will be given in the next newsletter.

 Speaking of competitions, congratulations to Shaun Rowark for his winning suggestion for an acronym for the order of SQL commands (SFWGHO) ... as well as to Karen for the graphic to illustrate it.

 Pretty much everyone will now have seen the horrible (sorry, Microsoft, but I really don't like them) ribbon icons.
 The bad news is that it's difficult (although not impossible) to go back to a previous Office version.
 If you've never really understood when or why you get Office updates, this blog shows which update channel you're on, why you should care and how to change this.